mdp/bluemonday-js/README.md

 We build the main.go file and output it to index.js.

-Next, we can run our tests directly on the index.js that we just outputted.
-In my case I use mocha, so the tests look something like
+Next, we can run our tests directly against the index.js that we just outputted.
+In my case I use mocha, so the tests look something like:

 ```js
 let assert = require('chai').assert
 let bluemonday = require('../index')

 let input = '<a onblur="alert(secret)" href="http://www.google.com">Google</a><p>Yo</p>'